Procalcitonin: Biochemistry

 PCT is a member of the calcitonin (CT) superfamily of peptides.
 It is a peptide of 116 amino acids with an approximate molecular weight of 14.5 kDa, and its structure can be divided into three sections (see Figure 1): amino terminus (represented by the ball and stick model in Figure 1), immature calcitonin (shown in Figure 1 from PDB as the crystal structure of procalcitonin is not yet available), and calcitonin carboxyl-terminus peptide 1.
 Under normal physiological conditions, active CT is produced and secreted in the C-cells of the thyroid gland after proteolytic cleavage of PCT, meaning, in a healthy individual, that PCT levels in circulation are very low (<.05 ng/mL).
 The pathway for production of PCT under normal and inflammatory conditions are shown in Figure 2.
 During inflammation, LPS, microbial toxin, and inflammatory mediators, such as IL-6 or TNF-α, induce the CALC-1 gene in adipocytes, but PCT never gets cleaved to produce CT.
 In a healthy individual, PCT in endocrine cells is produced by CALC-1 by elevated calcium levels, glucocorticoids, CGRP, glucagon, or gastrin, and is cleaved to form CT, which is released to the blood.

 PCT is located on the CALC-1 gene on chromosome 11.
 Bacterial infections induce a universal increase in the CALC-1 gene expression and a release of PCT (>1 μg/mL).
 Expression of this hormone occurs in a site specific manner.
 In healthy and non-infected individuals, transcription of PCT only occurs in neuroendocrine tissue, except for the C cells in the thyroid.
 The formed PCT then undergoes post-translational modifications, resulting in the production small peptides and mature CT by removal of the C-terminal glycine from the immature CT by peptidylglycine α-amidating monooxygenase (PAM).
 In a microbial infected individual, non-neuroendocrine tissue also secretes PCT by expression of CALC-1.
 A microbial infection induces a substantial increase in the expression of CALC-1, leading to the production of PCT in all differentiated cell types.
-The function of PCT synthesized in nonneuroendocrine tissue due to a microbial infection is currently unknown, but, its detection aids in the differentiation of inflammatory processes.
+The function of PCT synthesized in nonneuroendocrine tissue due to a microbial infection is currently unknown, but its detection aids in the differentiation of inflammatory processes.

 Diagnostic advantages

-Due to PCT's variance between microbial infections and healthy individuals, it has become a marker to improve identification of bacterial infection and guide antibiotic therapy.
+Due to PCT's variance between microbial infections and healthy individuals, procalcitonin has become a marker to improve identification of bacterial infection and guide antibiotic therapy.
 The table below is a summary from Schuetz, Albrich, and Mueller, summarizing the current data of selected, relevant studies investigating PCT in different types of infections.